 Public school students are required to pass specific statewide, standardized assessments to earn course credit and meet graduation requirements.
 If your student may at some point enter or return to a Florida public school, we highly recommend your child take these tests.
 For information about public high school course credit and assessment requirements, please visit Florida Department of Education.

-Beginning with students who entered grade 9 in the 2011-2012 school year, students who have not earned the required passing score on the Algebra 1 EOC Assessment may earn a comparative passing score on the respective section of the Postsecondary Education Readiness Test (PERT) to meet public high school graduation requirements.
+Students who have not earned the required passing score on the Algebra 1 EOC Assessment may earn a comparative passing score on the respective section of the Postsecondary Education Readiness Test (PERT) to meet public high school graduation requirements.
 (6A-1.094223)